splunk/public-o11y-docs/get-started/tutorials/k8s-java-traces-tutorial/k8s-java-view-apm.rst

 See :ref:`get-started-apm` to learn how to use Splunk APM to gather insights about your data.

-See :ref:`zero-config` for more information about Splunk Zero Configuration Auto Instrumentation.
+See :ref:`discovery_mode` for more information about automatic discovery.